Bayesian Optimization Over Iterative Learners with Structured Responses: A Budget-aware Planning Approach: PROBLEM SETUP AND BACKGROUND

-\textbf{Bayesian optimization and non-myopic query policies:} BO is a sequential, model-based approach for optimizing blackbox functions \citep{shahriari2015taking}.
+\textbf{Bayesian Optimization And Non-Myopic Query Policies} BO is a sequential, model-based approach for optimizing blackbox functions \citep{shahriari2015taking,MESMO,HyBO}.
 BO is often performed with the specification of a GP prior over the function, and an acquisition function.
 The GP posterior acts as a surrogate for the true unknown response.
 The potential or utility of points in the input space to be the optimizer is scored by the acquisition function.
-Two examples of acquisition functions are expected improvement (EI) and upper confidence bound (UCB) and both are considered myopic since they only aim to maximize the function for the next query without accounting for the effect of possible future queries.
+Two examples of acquisition functions are expected improvement (EI) and upper confidence bound (UCB) and both are considered myopic since they only aim to maximize the function for the next query without accounting for the future queries.

 We review some standard facts for optimal sequential decision-making \citep{osborne2010bayesian,jiang2020binoculars}.
-Consider having collected a set of $i$ responses $D_i$ and let $u$ denote the utility of $D_i$ for maximizing $f(\vec{z})=y$, i.e., $ u(D_i)= \max_{(\vec{z},y)\in D_i} y. $ The marginal gain in utility of the query $\vec{z}$ w.r.t.\ $D_i$ is expressed as:
+Consider having collected a set of $i$ responses $D_i$ and let $u$ denote the utility of $D_i$ for maximizing $f(\vec{z})=y$, i.e., $ u(D_i)= \max_{(\vec{z},y)\in D_i} y.$ The marginal gain in utility of the query $\vec{z}$ w.r.t.\ $D_i$ is expressed as:

 The one-step expected marginal gain is equivalent to the expected improvement (EI) strategy \citep{movckus1975bayesian}:

 Now, consider the case where $r$ steps are remaining.
 The $r$-steps expected marginal gain can be expressed through the Bellman recursion as \citep{jiang2020binoculars}: